mozilla/taar-experiment-v3-shield-study/DEV.md

 ```

-### Description of what goes on when this addon is started
+### Description of what goes on when this add-on is started

 During `bootstrap.js:startup(data, reason)`: